YusanX/pde-agent-bench/README.md

 ## License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.
+This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSE).

 ## Acknowledgements